 You merely adopted the DVCS.
 I was born into it, molded by it.
-I didn’t see CVS until I was already a man2; by then it was nothing to me but a cause for self-inflicted blunt force trauma to the head.3
+I didn’t see CVS until I was already a man; by then it was nothing to me but a cause for self-inflicted blunt force trauma to the head.

-To me, the arrival of Git and Mercurial was a godsend, not because it was
+To me, the arrival of Git and Mercurial was a godsend, not because they were

 radically different than what I was used to, but because it finally meant that

 I had a sufficiently advanced general-purpose DVCS that I at last could

 cleanse the ground with the blood of my enemies obliterate the